bakame-php/dice-roller/README.md

 }
 ```

-By applying these rules the `ExpressionParser` can construct the following `Rollable` object:
+Using both classes we can then parse the following expression.

 ```php
 <?php